Botched Surgery Before and After: Complete Guide

 Why Surgeries Go Wrong

-Poor results can happen for many reasons:
+Poor results can happen for several overlapping reasons:

-- Lack of surgeon training or certification.
+- Lack of surgeon training, board certification, or specialization in the target area.

 What Happens if Surgery Is Botched?